Hussien-Saleh/LEGO-Robot-2D-plotter/README.md

 ### The robot:
 **The robot has three motors:**
-- one motor drives the robot forward and backward.
+- One motor drives the robot forward and backward.
 - Another one moves the swivel arm, on which the pen is mounted, left and right.
 - The third motor moves the pen up and down (by coiling a rope on a reel).